Reserve Bank Of India

 (a) Base Rate

-(i) All rupee loans sanctioned and credit limits renewed after July 1, 2010 shall be priced with reference to the Base Rate which will be the internal benchmark for such purposes
+(i) All floating rate rupee loans sanctioned and renewed between July 1, 2010 and March 31, 2016 shall be priced with reference to the Base Rate which will be the internal benchmark for such purposes.

 (ii) Base Rate shall include all those elements of the lending rates that are common across all categories of borrowers.